CTOR-Labs/CTOR-H-H/README.md

 # STATUS

-Currently (May 2026), we do not plan to develop a gaming platform like this ourselves (www.chess.com)
+Currently (May 2026), we do not plan to develop a gaming platform like this ourselves (www.chess.com)  or (https://gomagic.org/)

 We offer independent studios: